KBi1/SQL-Code/README.md

 - `HireDate` is a date.

 ### Conclusion:
-SQL helps manage and query databases efficiently, and understanding data types is crucial for storing and organizing data correctly in a database.
+SQL helps manage and query databases efficiently, and understanding data types is crucial for storing and organising data correctly in a database.